smkent/dotfiles/README.md

 $ rm -rf dotfiles/
 ```

-Next, run `git status` and review any differences you may want to keep.
-Then,
+Next, review changes to any existing dotfiles using `git status` and `git diff`.
-install the cloned dotfiles with:
+When satisfied, complete installation with:

 ```shell
 $ git checkout .